bitm4ncer/scatalog/README.md

 ###  Features

-- Browse entire catalogs of any label on Spotify
+- Browse entire catalog of any label on Spotify

 - Explore related artists and their other labels.